KDanielson05/data-science-SP25/challenges/c04-gapminder-assignment.md

   in each continent between 1952 and 1977?”
 - While this representation is not amazing, due to the plethora of countries and large outliers, it was the best graph to represent population vs. continent.
-The overall answer is that the median population increases some over the span of 25 years; however, the majority of growth is seen in outliers, not the continent’s median itself.
+I decided to change the y-axis scale to a log ten scale to show the variation within countries.
+However, this limits the extremities of many of the outliers and makes some lower outliers appear that are not actually outliers.
+The overall answer is that the median population increases some over the span of 25 years;
+  however, the majority of growth is seen in outliers, not the continent’s median itself.
 Over the span of 25 years, Africa remained the continent with the smallest median population, then the Americas, then Oceania, then Europe and then Asia.
 When thinking intuitively, this may appear to be surprising as a few countries in America definitely have a larger population than that of Oceania.
 We see this when looking at outliers, in both 1952 and 1977, Mexico, Brazil and the United States all had a higher population than Oceania.
 Thus, we see that in specifics, country-to-country level comparison may be better than continent-to-continent as there is a large level of variation in population and sizing of different countries and their populations The main country we see an increase in variation of population size is in Asia–this could be due to more countries growing their population sizes.
 Additionally, Asia has the most notable outliers – India and China – with the outliers being far above the populations of other countries and the medians of all continents.
   Thus, while this graph does not tell us too much about continent trends, it tells a lot about outlier trends and gives ideas for future country-to-country comparison.